Interpreters and virtual machines

 Since instruction dispatch is expensive in a VM, one way to reduce its cost is simply to dispatch less.
 This can be done by grouping several instructions that often appear in sequence into a super-instruction.

-For example, if the mul instruction is often followed by the add instruction, the two can be combined in a single madd (multiply and add) super-instruction.
+instruction, the two can be combined in a single madd

 Profiling is typically used to determine which sequences should be transformed into super-instructions, and the instruction set of the VM is then modified accordingly.